ocaml/platform-blog/opam-2-2-0-alpha.md

 --BODY--

 We are happy to announce the alpha release of opam 2.2.0.
-It contains numerous fixes, enhancements, updates.
-You can view the full list in the [release note](https://github.com/ocaml/opam/releases/tag/2.2.0-alpha).
+It contains numerous fixes, enhancements, and updates; including much-improved Windows support, addressing one of the most important pain points [identified by the OCaml community](https://discuss.ocaml.org/t/what-are-the-biggest-reasons-newcomers-give-up-on-ocaml/10958).
+You can view the full list of changes in the [release note](https://github.com/ocaml/opam/releases/tag/2.2.0-alpha).

+This alpha release is a significant milestone, brought together by Raja Boujbel after years of work from the opam dev team (Raja Boujbel, David Allsopp, Kate Deplaix, Louis Gesbert, in a united OCamlPro/Tarides collaboration) with the help of many community contributors.
+We also thank JaneStreet for their continued sponsorship.

 This version is an alpha, so we invite users to test it to spot previously unnoticed bugs and work towards a stable release.